Mary Landrieu: Health care

 Landrieu opposed the public health insurance option in the America's Affordable Health Choices Act of 2009 (HR 3200) until the bill was rewritten to send a $300,000,000 payment to Medicaid for her home state.
 When two pages were added to the bill to place $300 million in Louisiana's Medicaid system, she changed her web page in order to reflect her support of the program.
 Conservative figures referred to the deal as the "Louisiana Purchase".
 A typographical error in the bill resulted in $4.3 billion in additional funds for Medicaid for Louisiana.
 As a result, prominent conservative figures Glenn Beck and Rush Limbaugh called her a "high-priced prostitute".
+Days later, Sen. Landrieu took to the Senate floor to defend her vote by detailing the timeline of her Medicaid funding request.
+Landrieu noted her $300 million request was made before President Barack Obama was sworn into office.

 On November 21, 2009, Landrieu voted with fifty-nine other senators to bring the health care bill up for debate.
 On December 8, 2009, she voted against the Nelson–Hatch–Casey amendment which proposed to ban federal funding for private plans that covered elective abortions but would have allowed individuals to purchase separate individual riders that would cover abortions.
 Prior to a concession of $300 million being added to the bill, Landrieu responded to a question on popular support of the public option, and asserted that the option has popular support because "when people hear 'public option' they hear 'free health care'.
 Everybody wants free health care.
 Everybody wants health care they don't have to pay for."

 Landrieu voted for the Patient Protection and Affordable Care Act (known as "Obamacare") in December 2009.
 In September 2013, Landrieu voted to restore funding for the ACA that House Republicans had eliminated in their version of the funding bill.

 On March 1, 2012, Landrieu voted against a measure that would have repealed a birth control mandate in the health care bill.
 In October 2013, she introduced a bill to force health insurance companies to re-issue plans which they have cancelled.